Joker (2012 film): Development

 Shirish Kunder had the project in development for several years before finding financial backing and hit films, and had to negotiate for use of the specific title which Kunder stated is important to the script itself.
 The film is being produced by Farah Khan, Shirish Kunder, and Akshay Kumar under the banner of Three's Company and Hari Om Entertainment.
 The film was shot in 3D using 3D cameras, however in June 2012, it was announced that the film was no longer in 3D any more, since Ra.One and Don 2 have taken the goals, if Joker flopped it would be a loss on the whole crew, therefore the film will only be released in 2D format.
 According to director, Shirish Kunder, "It is an underdog story about how individuals make it big in life and in the process, get help from aliens from a fictional planet".
 Shreyas Talpade will play Akshay's brother in the film.
 Female lead opposite to Shreyas will be played by Minisha Lamba, who will enact the role of an innocent TV reporter.
 Sonakshi will also perform an item number in the film.
 American actor Alexx ONell was also signed to play a role in the film.

 Filming

 The first schedule of shooting was initially slated to take place in Ludhiana, however the location was changed to Chandigarh.
 The shooting began on 14 February 2011 in Chandigarh.
 The crew finished the 19-day schedule on 12 March 2011, finishing 40% of the production work.
 The second schedule started on 17 May 2011 in Mumbai and concluded in June 2011.
-The film is now slated to release on 31 August 2012.
-The theatrical trailer was released on UTV Motion Pictures' YouTube channel on 11 July 2012 only online.
-Whilst it released worldwide on television on 13 July 2012, and also in cinemas along with Cocktail.